-In this section we update local heritage news and information as it comes into us from history and heritage societies.
-News items are updated monthly and kept on here for 12 months.
+In this section we update local heritage news and information as it comes into us from local history and heritage societies.
+News items are updated monthly and kept on here for 2 years.

 January 2026